-- 16.2.9 Padding and/or mat kits may be added and custom painting is allowed.
-The surface finish of any metal component outside the hull area above the bond flange may be polished, shot peened or painted. - 16.2.10 Original bilge pump may be modified or disconnected.
+- 16.2.10 Original bilge pump may be modified or disconnected.
 Aftermarket bilge draining systems that do not create a hazard are allowed. - 16.2.11 Engine compartment ventilation tubes may be modified, aftermarket, or removed.
 Inlet and outlet openings may not be enlarged (i.e., when the tube is removed, the opening may not be larger than stock).
 Vents may be shielded or plugged.
 No other modifications to the hood will be allowed. - 16.2.12 Ballast weight may be added within the normally exposed areas of the hull to alter the handling of the watercraft provided a hazard is not created.
 Only weight consisting of constant mass (i.e., water or other fluid is not allowed) that does not require the modification or relocation of any parts will be allowed unless such modification or relocation is specified by other rules.